bitovi/academy/src/react-vite/05-props/props.md

 - Use props within a child component
 - Pass props from a parent component to a child component

+## Objective: Use props to make more maintainable components

+We’ve taken a great step to make our code more readable and our app more maintainable by creating the `RestaurantList` component.

+Let’s keep the good refactoring rolling by creating a `ListItem` component to house the JSX used to render each restaurant in the list.

 ### Using component props

 In React, props (short for “properties”) are how we pass data from a parent component to a child component.
-Since functional React components are “just” JavaScript functions, you can think of props like the arguments you pass to a function.
+Since functional React components are fundamentally JavaScript functions, you can think of props like the arguments you pass to a function.

-To receive props, functional components must implement a React API that allows an optional argument of type `object` that’s named "props".
+To receive props, functional components must implement a React API that allows an optional argument of type `object` that’s named `props`.

 The properties on the props object—individually called a “prop”—can include whatever data the child component needs to make the component work.
 The property values can be any type, including functions and other React components.

-We're using TypeScript in our project so we can create an `interface` for props and use it in the definition of a functional component.
-Let’s create a `SubmitButton` component to see props in action:
+We’re using TypeScript in our project, so we can create an `interface` for props and use it in the definition of a functional component.

+Let’s create a `SubmitButton`
+component to see props in action:

 ```tsx